-- iv Falsification or fabrication of data: the presentation of data in laboratory reports, projects etc based on work falsely presented as having been carried out by the student; obtained by unfair means; or to present fictitious results. - v Personation: the assumption by a student of the identity of another person with the intent to deceive or gain unfair advantage. - vi Bribery: the paying, offering or attempted exchange of an inducement for information or material intended to advantage the recipient in an assessment.
+- v Personation: the assumption by a student of the identity of another person with the intent to deceive or gain unfair advantage. - vi Bribery: the paying, offering or attempted exchange of an inducement for information or material intended to advantage the recipient in an assessment.